XRPLF/XRPL-Standards/XLS-20/README.md

 #### 1.3.1 `NFTokenMinter`

-It is likely that issuers may want to issue NFTs from their well-known account while, at the same time wanting to delegate the issuance of such NFTs to a mint or other third party.
-To enable this use case, this specification introduces a new, optional, field in the `AccountRoot` object.
+It is likely that issuers may want to issue NFTs from their well known account, while, at the same time, wanting to delegate the issuance of such NFTs to a mint or other third party.
+To enable this use case, this specification introduces a new, optional field in the `AccountRoot` object.

 | Field Name    | Required?        |  JSON Type  | Internal Type  |
 |---------------|:----------------:|:-----------:|:--------------:|